Tue, 21 Feb 2017

 So what we need to do is: for each anagram pair, say

 One could do this with a clever algorithm, if one were available.
-There is a clever algorithm, based on finding maximal independent sets in a certain graph.
+There is a clever algorithm, based on finding maximum independent sets in a certain graph.
 (More about this tomorrow.)
 I did not find this algorithm at the time; nor did I try.
 Instead, I used a brute-force search.
 Or rather, I used a very small amount of cleverness to reduce the search space, and then used brute-force search to search the reduced space.

 Let's consider a example, scoring the anagram “abscise / scabies”.